 We went over to a friends house for a campfire and she had a basket of flashlights for the kids to use when the sun went down.
 That basket was a HIT!
 We’ve brought out glow sticks, flashlights, paper airplanes, hula hoops, and stomp rockets to the backyard for family night.

-After a quick dinner clean up, we are able to get silly and make memories together.
+After a quick dinner clean up (paper plates for the win) we can get silly and make memories together.

 We’re using Dixie products (cups, plates, utensils, etc.) to eliminate the hassle or daunting feelings of clean up.
 That means – more time with the people we love!